-References to external documents and standards mentioned in the table below can be found in FS.16 [3], section 2.3.
+References to external documents and standards mentioned in the table below can be found in FS.16 [4].
 Examples in this document are used to provide additional information for understanding and are not intended to imply any additional requirement.

+Statements from NESAS FS.16 Guidelines

+Design

-Statements from NESAS FS.16 Design Guidelines REQ-DES-01 Security by Design throughout the of Therefore, arch based on a set throughout the of The goal of sec risks through ro as (but not limit • Security a irchitectural principles: ity by design in separation General guidance Security-by-design covers all phases of the development lifecycle and the product lifecycle.
+REQ-DES-01 Security by Design

+General guidance Security-by-design covers all phases of the development lifecycle and the product lifecycle.
 Processes shall integrate security into all phases, in a comprehensible and effective way.
 Design decisions shall be made in favour of security and be documented.
 First, a requirement analysis or threat analysis should be carried out to identify which mitigations are required.
 Secondly, the design and implementation of these mitigations must take into consideration secure design principles.
 While there is flexibility as to how a requirements or threat analysis is carried out, there must be a clear basis for identifying all the necessary mitigations that are to be implemented.
 The second aspect focuses on implementation only.
 It may not be possible to redesign older products, however it is still possible to reduce attack surfaces.
 For newer products it is expected that many of the design principles given as examples in FS.16 would be implemented.
 The following aspects will be assessed: (1) How the principles are followed.
 The Auditor may need to interview the designer for verification.
-(2) For threat analysis, whether a representative threat landscape is identified through the methodology claimed, and whether corresponding mitigation measures have